ZGApps/Drippz-1/README.md

 List of features ready and TODOs for future development
 * Simple to use API.
-* No need for SQL, HQL, or any databse specific language.
+* No need to directly use SQL.
 * Simple Annotation based for ease of use.
 (Primary Key is required)
 * Methods for performing operations with the input of an annotated class or Object of that class depending on the function
 * Create: Annotated Class